The dangers of Xanax misuse and addiction

 Getting treatment for Xanax abuse and addiction

-- A residential treatment programme, where a person can learn about the triggers for their addictive behaviours and become aware of strategies to help with life in recovery
+- A 28-day residential treatment programme, where a person can learn about the triggers for their addictive behaviours and become aware of strategies to help with life in recovery